-On 18 September of the same year, the area of Reserve No. 7220 was reduced to 141 acres and a gravel Reserve (No. 14330), with an area of 10 acres, was excised from the south-western corner.
-The area of the Timber Reserve was reduced further to 32 acres on 18 April 1935.
-A special lease was granted over this area on 17 March 1952.
+On 18 September of the same year, the area of Reserve No. 7220 was reduced to 141 acres and a gravel reserve (No. 14330) with an area of 10 acres, was excised from the 6outh-western corner.
+The area of the timber reserve was reduced further to 32 acres on 18 April 1935.
+A special lease wa6 granted over this area on 17 March 1952, and the area was grazed until 1962-63.
+The block immediately to the north (Avon Loc.
+27370) which was originally part of the Reserve, was purchased and cleared in approximately 1955 (A. Cooke, pers. comm., 1986).

 Requests for release of the area for agriculture continued.
-However, recognition of the value of the area for conservation counterbalanced these demands:
+Recognition of the value of the area for conservation, however, counterbalanced these demands:

-'...reserves .... have been heavily grazed ...
-As a consequence ... natural scrub growth is fast disappearing .....
+... reserves .... have been heavily grazed ...
+As a consequence ... natural scrub growth is fast disappearing ...

-'... very little scrub growth remains, some tussocky grasses, whole area would be subject to flooding in winter.
+... very little scrub growth remains, some tussocky grasses, whole area would be subject to flooding in winter.

-'... the country surrounding these Reserves is virtually cleared out, the timber growth is a pleasant break in the local countryside.
+... the country surrounding these Reserves is virtually cleared out the timber growth is a pleasant break in the local countryside.

-'In view of the above I would strongly recommend the following:
+In view of the above I would strongly recommend the following:

-'... the immediate cancellation of grazing permits on both reserves.
+... the immediate cancellation of grazing permits on both reserves.

-'...Incorporating both Reserves to "Flora and Fauna or Camping", which ... would ... benefit the State and the community.'
+...
+Incorporating both Reserves to 'Flora and Fauna or Camping', which ... would ... benefit the State and the community.